armysarge/RigRanger-Server/README.md

 ![RigRanger Logo](public/logo.webp)

-A lightweight Python-based console application for controlling amateur radios over the network using Hamlib.
+A lightweight Python-based console application for controlling amateur radios over the network using RigRanger Client.
 This server is designed to run on small devices like Raspberry Pi but works on Windows, macOS, and Linux as well.

 ## Features

-- **Hamlib Integration** - Control a wide variety of amateur radios using the Hamlib library
+- **RigRanger Client Integration** - Control a wide variety of amateur radios using the RigRanger Client
-- **Web Interface** - Simple web UI for controlling your radio from any device with a browser
 - **Socket.IO API** - Real-time communication for responsive control
 - **Cross Platform** - Runs on Windows, macOS, Linux, and Raspberry Pi
 - **Lightweight** - Minimal resource usage, perfect for embedded devices
 - **Standalone** - Can be built as a standalone executable with no dependencies
+- **API Documentation** - Easy to use HTTP API for integration with other applications

 ## Requirements

 - Python 3.7 or higher
-- Hamlib (rigctld binary)
+- Hamlib (for radio control)
 - For audio functionality: appropriate audio drivers for your platform

 ## Installation

 ### Windows

-1. Download the latest release from the [Releases page](https://github.com/YourUsername/RigRanger-Server/releases)
+1. Download the latest release from the [Releases page](https://github.com/Armysarge/RigRanger-Server/releases)
 2. Extract the ZIP file to a location of your choice
 3. Install Hamlib if not already installed:
    - Download from [Hamlib Releases](https://github.com/Hamlib/Hamlib/releases)